Can You Contribute to a Non-Family Member’s 529 Plan?

 By Kathryn Flynn

 All 529 plans accept third-party contributions, regardless of who owns the account.
-That means anyone, including grandparents, aunts, uncles or even friends can help a child save for college.
+That means anyone, including grandparents, aunts, uncles, or even friends, can help a child save for college.
 You do not have to be a family member of the beneficiary to contribute to their 529 plan.
+However, there are some key factors to be aware of before contributing to a 529 plan that someone else owns.

 How to contribute to a non-family member’s 529 plan

-Contributing to a child’s 529 plan works the same way for relatives and non-relatives.
-You can either make contributions to a 529 plan account that you own or make gift contributions to a 529 plan account owned by someone else, such as the child’s parent.
+Contributing to a child’s 529 plan works the same for relatives and non-relatives.
+You can either contribute to a 529 plan account that you own or make gift contributions to a 529 plan account owned by someone else, such as the child’s parent.
 You can also open a custodial 529 plan account for a child who is not a relative.

 A 529 plan can be opened online or through a licensed financial advisor.
-You will need the 529 plan beneficiary’s date of birth and Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) at the time of enrollment.
-If you don’t have this information, you may name yourself as the 529 plan beneficiary and change the beneficiary at a later date.
+You will need the 529 plan designated beneficiary’s date of birth and Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) at the time of enrollment.
+If you don’t have this information, you may name yourself the 529 plan beneficiary and change the beneficiary later.

 You can generally make a 529 plan gift contribution by check or electronic payment, depending on what the 529 plan allows.
 Many 529 plans have gifting platforms that make it easy for parents to ask for and receive college savings gifts via email or social media.